-A link in the API properties will be added so that the application developer will be able to view/download the API WSDL.
+A link in the API info section will be added so that the application developer will be able to view/download the API WSDL.
+In case the API type is REST the link will be point to the swagger feed.